awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectEntities.md

 The following data is returned in JSON format by the service\.

  ** [Entities](#API_DetectEntities_ResponseSyntax) **   <a name="comprehend-DetectEntities-response-Entities"></a>
 A collection of entities identified in the input text\.
 For each entity, the response provides the entity text, entity type, where the entity text begins and ends, and the level of confidence that Amazon Comprehend has in the detection\.
-For a list of entity types, see [Entities](how-entities.md)\.
+For a list of entity types, see [Detect Entities](how-entities.md)\.
 Type: Array of [Entity](API_Entity.md) objects

 ## Errors<a name="API_DetectEntities_Errors"></a>